past12am/MathIR/README.md

 - ```qrel_test```: Contains relevance labels for the test dataset, mapping query IDs to relevant document IDs.

+- ```aggregates/collection_agg_test.json```: Json file containing a list of dictionaries mapping a random aggregation of one correct and one to three other document IDs to the corresponding query id.

-- ```aggregates/collection_agg_test.json```: Json file containing a list of dictionaries mapping a random aggregation of one correct and some other document IDs to the corresponding query id.
+- ```aggregates/collection_agg_test.json```: Json file containing a list of dictionaries mapping a random aggregation of one correct and 24 to 30 other document IDs to the corresponding query id.

 ## ALBERT
-TODO
+### Evaluation
+Adapt settings in and run ```MathIR_Eval_Colbert.py``` to generate an ```Evaluation/ALBERT/.../run``` (optional, if it already exists) and ```Evaluation/ALBERT/.../res.csv``` files, where the json file holds the results for all evaluated metrics.
+You might include additional metrics or adapt the evaluated metrics by adjusting the python script.
+For further information we refer to the *ir-measures* python library (https://ir-measur.es/en/latest/) we used.

 ## ColBERT
 Skip Training and Indexing if you downloaded the checkpoints and indexes.